NREL/fpeam/README.md

 The EmissionFactors module was developed from a module in the previous version of FPEAM that calculated NO<sub>x</sub> and NH<sub>3</sub> emissions from nitrogen fertilizer application and VOC emissions from herbicide and insecticide application.
 Rather than limit the module functionality to these pollutants and pollutant causes, the EmissionFactors module was written to calculate any pollutant from any pollutant process if sufficient input data is provided.
 This flexibility allows users to model pollutants from other fertilizers and agricultural chemicals, and could allow EmissionFactors to replace MOVES and NONROAD in the calculation of agricultural equipment and transportation vehicle emissions, albeit with a loss in spatial detail.

-VOC emission factors from application of herbicides and insecticides were calculated from the following equation: (Zhang et al., 2015):
+VOC emission factors from application of herbicides and insecticides were calculated from the following equation: ([Zhang et al., 2015](https://onlinelibrary.wiley.com/doi/full/10.1002/bbb.1620)):

 VOC (lb/acre/year) = R * I * ER * C<sub>VOC</sub>

-where R is the pesticide or herbicide application rate (lb/harvested acre/year), I is the amount of active ingredient per pound of pesticide or herbicide (lb active ingredient/lb chemical, assumed to be 1), ER is the evaporation rate (assumed to be 0.9 per EPA recommendations from emissions inventory improvement program guidance) and C<sub>VOC</sub> is the VOC content in the active ingredient (lb VOC/lb active ingredient, assumed to be 0.835 per Huntley 2015 revision of 2011 NEI technical support document).
+where R is the pesticide or herbicide application rate (lb/harvested acre/year), I is the amount of active ingredient per pound of pesticide or herbicide (lb active ingredient/lb chemical, assumed to be 1), ER is the evaporation rate (assumed to be 0.9 per EPA recommendations from emissions inventory improvement program guidance) and C<sub>VOC</sub> is the VOC content in the active ingredient (lb VOC/lb active ingredient, assumed to be 0.835) ( [Huntley 2015](https://www.epa.gov/air-emissions-inventories/2011-national-emissions-inventory-nei-technical-support-document) ).

 ## Fugitive Dust

 The fugitive dust module calculates PM<sub>2.5</sub> and PM<sub>10</sub> emissions from on-farm (harvest and non-harvest) activities and on-road feedstock transportation over paved and unpaved roads.

-On-road PM<sub>10</sub> and PM<sub>2.5</sub> emissions are calculated using empirical functions, parameters and data from EPA ([2006](https://www3.epa.gov/ttn/chief/ap42/ch13/final/c13s0202.pdf), [2011](https://www3.epa.gov/ttn/chief/ap42/ch13/final/c13s0201.pdf)), [INL 2016](https://inldigitallibrary.inl.gov/sti/6038147.pdf) and [DOE 2016](http://energy.gov/sites/prod/files/2016/07/f33/2016_billion_ton_report_0.pdf).
+On-road PM<sub>10</sub> and PM<sub>2.5</sub> emissions are calculated using empirical functions, parameters and data from ([EPA 2006](https://www3.epa.gov/ttn/chief/ap42/ch13/final/c13s0202.pdf), [EPA 2011](https://www3.epa.gov/ttn/chief/ap42/ch13/final/c13s0201.pdf)), [INL 2016](https://inldigitallibrary.inl.gov/sti/6038147.pdf) and [DOE 2016](http://energy.gov/sites/prod/files/2016/07/f33/2016_billion_ton_report_0.pdf).
 Additional information is available in the Appendix to Chapter 9 of the Billion Ton Study 2016 Update.

 EQUATION: On-paved-road particulate matter (*P = {PM<sub>10</sub>, PM<sub>2.5</sub>}*) in lb per vehicle mile traveled over paved roads.
 Values for parameters <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;k_P,&space;s_L,&space;a_P,&space;W" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;k_P,&space;s_L,&space;a_P,&space;W" title="k_P, s_L, a_P, W" /></a> and <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;b_P" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;b_P" title="b_P" /></a> are given in the table following.